-The combination of the influence they see and the correlation to their own self-perception creates a great sense of denial, escapism, disappointment and sadness of their circumstances.
+The combination of the influence they see and the correlation to their own self-perception creates a great sense of denial, escapism, disappointment, and sadness of their circumstances.

 Let’s step back and consider this:

 People who are famous for either a sex tape or their figure hold two of the top five Instagram accounts.
-Only one in the top ten of the most followed accounts regularly preach about kindness, hard work and dedication while the others are snap-happy selfie makers who’ve undergone so many plastic surgeries that they are visibly physically different people than they were three ears ago.
+Only one in the top ten of the most followed accounts regularly preach about kindness, hard work and dedication while the others are snap-happy selfie makers who’ve undergone so many plastic surgeries that they are visibly physically different people than they were three years ago.

 Consider the message this sends to our youth then consider that they see this messaging in the same amount of hours per day that they spend in school.

-Seems like it would create quite an impact and pair that with the soaring numbers of cyber bullying and the old-fashioned physical bullying and its like these kids don’t have a chance.
+Seems like it would create quite an impact and pair that with the soaring numbers of cyberbullying and the old-fashioned physical bullying and it's like these kids don’t have a chance.